 Include 3-5 bullet points, focusing on what makes you unique and what you will bring to their audience.
 Be sure to link to your digital portfolio and a short bio at the end.
 If you are a visual artist, perhaps you can even include a photo of your work embedded at the end of your email.

 PRO TIP: You don’t even need a press release!
-Just keep your email message simple, to the point, and showcase the value you bring.
+Just keep your email message simple and to the point, and showcase the value you bring.

 3. Be bold and go for it!